-- 1. Industrial and Commercial Uses not otherwise prohibited in Section 7.4.3 of this article. - 2.
-Multi-Family development. - 3.
+- i.
+Industrial and Commercial Uses not otherwise prohibited in Section 7.5 of this article. - ii.
+Multi-Family development. - iii.
 Sand and gravel excavation and other mining provided that such excavation or mining is not carried out within eight (8) vertical feet of the seasonal high water table and that periodic inspections are made by the Planning Board or its agent to determine compliance.

-7.4.7.
-Septic System Design and Installation:
+7.5.9 Septic System Design and Installation:

-7.4.7.1.
-In addition to meeting all local and state septic system siting requirements, all new on-lot waste water disposal systems installed in the district shall be designed by a New Hampshire licensed designer and installed by a licensed installer...

-7.4.7.2.
-The Building Official or its agent may inspect the installation of each new system prior to covering, and shall certify that the system has been installed as designed.

-7.5.
-DESIGN AND OPERATION GUIDELINES: Except for single and two (2) family dwellings, the following design and operation guidelines shall be observed:

-7.5.1.
-Safeguards - Provision shall be made to protect against toxic or hazardous materials discharge or loss resulting from corrosion, accidental damage, spillage, or vandalism through measures such as: spill control provisions in the vicinity of chemical or fuel delivery points; secured storage areas for toxic or hazardous materials; and indoor storage provisions for corrodable or dissolvable materials.
-For operations which allow the evaporation of toxic or hazardous materials into the interiors of any structures, a closed vapor recovery system shall be provided for each structure to prevent discharge of contaminated condensate into the groundwater.

-7.5.2.
-Location - Where the premises are partially outside of the Overlay Zone, potential pollution sources such as on-site waste disposal systems shall be located outside the zone to the extent feasible.
+- i.
+In addition to meeting all local and state septic system siting requirements, all new on-lot waste water disposal systems installed in the district shall be designed by a New Hampshire licensed designer and installed by a licensed installer. - ii.
+The Building Official or its agent may inspect the installation of each new system prior to covering, and shall certify that the system has been installed as designed. - 7.6.
+DESIGN AND OPERATION GUIDELINES: Except for single and two (2) family dwellings, the following design and operation guidelines shall be observed: - 7.6.1 Safeguards Provision shall be made to protect against toxic or hazardous materials discharge or loss resulting from corrosion, accidental damage, spillage, or vandalism through measures such as: spill control provisions in the vicinity of chemical or fuel delivery points; secured storage areas for toxic or hazardous materials; and indoor storage provisions for corrodible or dissolvable materials.
+For operations which allow the evaporation of toxic or hazardous materials into the interiors of any structures, a closed vapor recovery system shall be provided for each structure to prevent discharge of contaminated condensate into the groundwater. - 7.6.2 Location Where the premises are partially outside of the Overlay Zone, potential pollution sources such as on-site waste disposal systems shall be located outside the zone to the extent feasible. - 7.6.3 Inspection All conditional use permits granted under Section 7.5 of this article shall be subject to twice-annual inspections by the Building Inspector or other agent designated by the Selectmen.

-7.5.3.
-Drainage - All runoff from impervious surfaces shall be recharged on the site, and diverted toward areas covered with vegetation for surface infiltration to the extent possible.
-Dry wells shall be used only where other methods are not feasible, and shall be preceded oil, grease, and sediment traps to facilitate removal of contaminants.

-7.5.4.
-Inspection - All special exceptions granted under Section 7.4.5. of this article shall be subject to twice-annual inspections by the Building Inspector or other agent designated by the Selectmen.
 The purpose of these inspections is to ensure continued compliance with the conditions under which approvals were granted.
 A fee for inspections shall be charged to the owner according to a fee schedule determined by the Selectmen.

-7.6.
+7.7.
 NON-CONFORMING USES:

-- 7.6.1.
-In the event of the destruction or damage by fire, storm or Act of God of any building not conforming to these ordinances, said building may be rebuilt or refurbished to its former non-conforming use, provided that such construction is started within two (2) years of the damage or destruction and is completed within two (2) years after rejuvenation is commenced.
+- 7.7.1 In the event of the destruction or damage by fire, storm or Act of God of any building not conforming to these ordinances, said building may be rebuilt or refurbished to its former non-conforming use, provided that such construction is started within two (2) years of the damage or destruction and is completed within two (2) years after rejuvenation is commenced.
 The new structure shall not be expanded beyond its former size and height prior to such event and shall conform to the International Building Code as amended.
-The alteration of any building for use for a purpose or in a manner which is substantially different for the use to which it was put before alteration is prohibited. - 7.6.2.
-Any non-conforming Lot of Record existing before the effective date of this article and not adjoined by other land of the same ownership may be used in accordance with Sections 7.4.2.
-7.4.7. of this article.
+The alteration of any building for use for a purpose or in a manner which is substantially different for the use to which it was put before alteration is prohibited. - 7.7.2 Any non-conforming Lot of Record existing before the effective date of this article and not adjoined by other land of the same ownership may be used in accordance with Section 7.5 of this article.

-7.7.
+7.8.
 ADMINISTRATION: